timgluz/versioneye-core/README.md

 bundle install
 ```

+## Ruby console

-And start the Ruby console like this:
+If the dependencies are installed correctly you can start the Ruby console like this:

 ```
 rake console